kukuu/blockchain/README.md

 - Miners - specific nodes which perform the block verification process before adding anything to the blockchain structure

 - Consensus (consensus protocol) - a set of rules and arrangements to carry out blockchain operations

+- immutability - any records made in a blockchain cannot be changed or deleted

+ - provenance - refers to the fact that it is possible to track the origin of every transaction inside the blockchain ledger

+- anonymity- each blockchain network participant has a generated address, not user identity.
+This keeps users' anonymity, especially in a public blockchain structure

+- transparency - the blockchain system cannot be corrupted.
+This is very unlikely to happen, as it requires huge computing power to overwrite the blockchain network completely